Rick Dangerous: Reception

-Your Sinclair awarded Rick Dangerous with a 78% rating, while Computer and Video Games gave the Spectrum game an 87%, plus a "C+VG Hit" award, saying that it was "an excellent platform game ..."
+Your Sinclair awarded Rick Dangerous a 78% rating, while Computer and Video Games gave the Spectrum game an 87%, plus a "C+VG Hit" award, saying that it was "an excellent platform game ..."

-The C64 version met with lukewarm reviews; an 84% from CU Amiga-64 and a 73% from Zzap!64.
+The C64 version received an 84% from CU Amiga-64 and a 73% from Zzap!64.
 Zzap!64 pointed out that the game was a playable and fun platform-style game but not much more than that.
 The Amstrad version also received the same response getting a 76% from The Games Machine, although the game fared slightly better with Amstrad Action who rated it 83% and awarded it with an "AA Rave" accolade.

 ACE gave the Amiga version an 890 rating, and Amiga Format gave an 89%.
 Amiga Power was highly critical of both games and the reliance on pattern learning.

 The Atari ST version received positive reviews; 88% and 87% from The One for 16-bit Games and Computer and Video Games, respectively.
-The One magazine explained that Rick Dangerous was one of the best 16-bit arcade games at that time.
+The One magazine opined that Rick Dangerous was one of the best 16-bit arcade games at that time.

 Game developer David Cage considers Rick Dangerous to be his favourite game.